woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/projections.rst

 .. note:: For further information on the 4326 spatial reference, see `spatialreference.org <http://spatialreference.org/ref/epsg/4326/>`_.

-To convert the UTM coordinates of a particular feature in a geometry table to geographic coordinates, use ``ST_Transform()``.
+To convert the UTM coordinates of a particular feature in a geometry table to geographic coordinates, use :command:`ST_Transform()`.
 For example:

 .. code-block:: sql